MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 rather than `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_  output (as done in tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`).
 Important note: when using :filelink:`pkg/mdsio`, the statistical diagnostics output is written in plain text, NOT binary format.
 An advantage is that this permits a simple unix ``cat`` or ``more`` command to display the file to the terminal window as integration proceeds, i.e., for a quick check that results look reasonable.
-The disadvantage however is that some additional parsing is required to generate some plots using these data.
+The disadvantage however is that some additional parsing is required (when using `MATLAB <https://www.mathworks.com/>`_) to generate some plots using these data.
 Making use of MITgcm shell script :filelink:`utils/scripts/extract_StD`, in a terminal window (in the run directory) type

 ::